wivlaro/libpd-java-build/README.md

 ## Quickstart

 Hopefully, you should just be able to include libpd.jar in your project and you're good to go.

+## Building Yourself

+First, you'll need to get the libpd submodule:

+    $ git submodule init
+    $ git submodule update

-Otherwise, you can try and run:
+Then, you can try and run:

     $ make clean javalib

-Which should try and build a binary for your platform and add it to the libpd.jar.
+Which should build a binary for your platform and add it to the libpd.jar.

 ## Cross-compilation